 Intune NDES & SCEP explained

-This post is intended to give a technical concept guidance with a focus on security about certificate deployment with Intune (cloud-only/Azure AD only clients) and NDES + SCEP. (not PFX)
+This post is intended to give a technical concept guidance with a focus on security about certificate deployment with Intune (cloud-only/Azure AD only clients) and NDES + SCEP. (not PKCS with PFX)

 This scenario is applicable, if you run an internal certificate authority in your domain and want to issue internally signed certificates to clients that are in any internal or external network.
 If you don't require internally signed certificates, you can also consider a cloud certificate authority such as SCEPman.